nrobinson2000/neopo/README.md

 ![Neopo screenshot](neopo-screenshot.png)

 ## Installation
-The reccomended way to install neopo is to clone this repository and add the directory to your PATH:
+The recommended way to install neopo is to clone this repository and add the directory to your PATH:

 ```bash
 $ git clone https://github.com/nrobinson2000/neopo